racersmith/routing/docs/how-it-works.md

 ## Server vs Client Routing

-The above process will occur on the server if the user navigates directly to a URL (the initial page request).
-If the user is navigating from within the app, then routing will happen on the client.
+Should the user open the app directly through a URL as their initial page request, the routing process will occur entirely on the server.
+Otherwise, if the user is navigating from within the app, the process occurs on the client.